-“Elisabeth and I consider housing for hospital staff to be almost a medical care delivery issue – if we don’t have the people and the programs to deliver high quality care, the building is nothing more than bricks and mortar,” said Bruce Percelay.
-“And by addressing the housing needs of our community’s hospital, it will reduce the pressure on the island’s housing supply in general.”
+“We consider housing for hospital staff to be almost a medical care delivery issue – if we don’t have the people and the programs to deliver high quality care, the building is nothing more than bricks and mortar,” said campaign chair Bruce Percelay, who with his wife Elisabeth contributed the $10 million gift that propelled the expansion of the capital campaign.